 Dear Boards of Directors and Chief Executive Officers:

 The on-going conflict in Ukraine has raised concerns about potential cyberattacks in the U.S., including those against the financial services sector.
 All credit unions and vendors, regardless of size, are potential targets for cyberattacks, like social engineering and phishing attacks, and must remain vigilant.
-Your credit union should report any cyber incidents to the NCUA, your local FBI field office (opens new window) or the Internet Crime Complaint Center (opens new window), and the Cybersecurity and Infrastructure Security Agency (opens new window).
+Your credit union should report any cyber incidents to the NCUA, your local FBI field office (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) or the Internet Crime Complaint Center (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) , and the Cybersecurity and Infrastructure Security Agency (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) .

 This Risk Alert reminds credit unions of the ongoing threat of social engineering and phishing attacks and reiterates the continued importance of educating your employees and members on how to avoid these threats.1